 Use cases

 The use cases are any sequence of steps or processes that provide value to an actor.
-A system use case represents how input is converted to an output.
-As a result, it should be defined with an active verb and a noun – for example, deposit money, withdraw money, apply for a loan, or open an account in the bank queuing system example used above.
-Therefore, one system can have multiple use cases.
+It represents how input is converted to output.
+As a result, it should be defined with an active verb and a noun.

 Interfaces

-Interfaces facilitate the conservation between actors and the system.
-These include screen, screen edits, messages, receipts, etc. End-users use screens to communicate with automated systems such as computers.
+Interfaces facilitate conservation between actors and the system.
+These include screens, screen edits, messages, receipts, etc. End-users use screens to communicate with automated systems such as computers.
 Screen edits convey support details on the screen, such as “Enter PIN” or arrange different categories of information on the screen to guide the end-user.

 Messages are used to relay specific information after a function has been completed, such as “Invalid PIN.
 Try again” or “Processing completed.”
 Receipts are often used as proof of successful end-user interaction with the system.
 Interfaces are essential in translating what the user achieved with the system and verifying if the translation was correct before the system was executed.
 The interface is the ticket, PA system, ticket machine screen, and receipt in the bank queuing system.